RhetTbull/applecrate/README.md

   -w, --welcome FILE              Path to welcome markdown or HTML file -c, --conclusion FILE           Path to conclusion markdown or HTML file -u, --uninstall FILE            Path to uninstall script; if not provided, an
-                                  uninstall script will be created for you.See also '--no-uninstall' -U, --no-uninstall              Do not include an uninstall script in the package
+                                  uninstall script will be created for you.
+See also '--no-uninstall' -U, --no-uninstall              Do not include an uninstall script in the package